Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 Walt Disney World Transportation is HUGE!

 One of our Disney sources told us that Disney has the ninth largest boat fleet in the world.
 We’re not certain if this is legend or fact, but I do believe it’s possible!
-The Walt Disney World Resort covers about 40 square miles or 25,000 acres, which is about the size of San Francisco.
+The Walt Disney World Resort covers about 40 square miles, or 25,000 acres, which is about the size of San Francisco.
 With an area this large, it is no wonder the Walt Disney World Resort instituted what is considered by some to be the best transportation system in the world.

 Walt Disney World offers guests transportation throughout the grounds.
 Though many guests prefer to use their own cars, rentals, taxis or Uber, using Disney transportation can offer a welcome relief from driving!
 It can also make getting around Disney easy if you’re using a wheelchair or ECV.